In this section

 You’ll have to pay a fee when you file your general protections application, but you can make a request to have the fee waived if it would cause serious hardship.

 If the matter isn’t resolved at the conciliation conference, and the FWC is satisfied that all reasonable attempts to resolve the dispute have been, or are likely to be, unsuccessful, then they will issue a certificate to that effect.
-Once the certificate is issued, you can choose to make an application to the Federal Circuit Court of Australia (or Federal Court of Australia) or to have the matter arbitrated by the FWC (by agreement between both parties).
+Once the certificate is issued, you can choose to make an application to the Federal Circuit and Family Court of Australia (or Federal Court of Australia) or to have the matter arbitrated by the FWC (by agreement between both parties).